What is a Spinal Disc Replacement Surgery?

 Patients who are candidates for disc replacement surgery must be carefully selected.
 Current available artificial implants are FDA approved for use in a single painful disc level, and not all levels are approved (for example, the Prodisc-L™ from DePuy Syntheses is only approved from Lumbar 3 to Sacral 1).

-Multilevel total disc replacement and disc replacement with prior spinal fusion can be done, but these are considered off-label uses (not FDA approved) currently.
+Multilevel total disc replacement and disc replacement with prior spinal fusion can be done, but these are currently considered off-label uses, and are not FDA approved.
 Patients must have good bone quality (no osteoporosis, infection, or malignancy) to be candidates for total disc replacement, and cannot have pre-existing spinal instability in the form of subluxation (e.g. spondylolisthesis) or abnormal curvature of the spine (e.g. scoliosis).

 How Spinal Disc Replacement is Performed

-The procedure is performed most often from the front of the patient’s body either through the neck or through the abdomen.
-Often, a General or Vascular surgeon may assist in the opening and exposure of the abdomen; after which the spinal surgeon completes the disc replacement.
+The procedure is most commonly performed from the front of the patient’s body – either through the neck, or through the abdomen.
+Often, a General or Vascular surgeon may assist in the opening and exposure of the abdomen, after which the spinal surgeon completes the disc replacement.

-The surgeon then uses x-ray images to identify which discs need replacement.
+The surgeon uses x-ray images to identify which discs need replacement.
 Once the discs are identified, they are gently removed from their place in the spine.
-The gap left by the removed disc is then cleaned and prepped to accommodate the prosthetic disc.
+The gap left by the removed disc is then cleaned and prepped, to accommodate the prosthetic disc.

 Once the artificial discs are in place, the procedure is complete, and the surgeon can then proceed to close the surgical wound.

 Spinal Disc Replacement in Orange County, San Bernardino County, Riverside County and Los Angeles County:

 - Spinal Disc Replacement in and near Anaheim